LestatDuLac/LestatDuLac/README.md

 ***About me! ^^:***

-Hii, im Ribbit / Phinn
+Hii, im Ribbit / Phinn bodily 18 one of our other hosts are Valentino!!
-one of our main fronters is Finn dont get us mixed up
 - I am a DID system, be patient with us please.
 - DNI IF YOU ARE IF YOUR AN ADULT AND ACT LIKE A CHILD.
 I dont like sensitive people and wont change for you.
 - Beware that my mood and typing changes at times and I tend to be dry from time to time, please tell me if tone tags are needed.